0xFelix/gitops-blog/gitops-blog.md

 managed clusters to the environments by following these steps:

 Open ArgoCD's settings and open the `Clusters` menu.
 Then click on the three dots on the right side of a cluster to edit it.
+After editing the cluster do not forget to save your changes.

+#### Assigning clusters to the dev environment

 ![ArgoCD cluster list](https://i.imgur.com/dNywPwq.png)

 One or more of the clusters should belong to the `dev` environment.
 This is achieved by setting the `env` label to the value `dev` on the managed cluster.

+#### Assigning clusters to the prod environment

 ![ArgoCD cluster list](https://i.imgur.com/0HWVYhO.png)

 One or more of the clusters should belong to the `prod` environment.
 This is achieved by setting the `env` label to the value `prod` on the managed cluster.

-After editing the cluster do not forget to save your changes.

 ## Deploying OpenShift Virtualization to the managed clusters